 1. The Old Bait and Switch

 -After the introductory rate what is the real cost?
-One place is $60 for 50 minutes, aromatherapy or heat $10 more.
-Another franchise is $69 a month and another $10 for heat for 55 minutes.
-Another franchise won't tell you the price until after you get your introductory massage, but judging from the reviews on yelp they are about $60 for 45 minutes.
+Most chains currently range from $75 to $100 for 50 minutes.
 EVERYTHING else is an add on.
+Aromatherapy, heat, stones, etc. are all added on top of the base price.
+The other part of bringing you in on an introductory rate is the after massage sales manager works to get a contract signed for monthly billing.
 The idea is to tie you into a contract that can only be canceled in writing.
 Then there is the tipping, and these girls survive on your tips.
 I appreciate your tips very much if you want to add that on, but I also have priced my services to reflect the cost of doing business.

 2. Overworked+Underpaid=(Sometimes)I don't care attitude.

 -There are some great therapists at these franchises...the problem is they are worked in a way that often drains their capacity to pour their caring natures into their clients.
 Why?
 What don't they want you to know?
-The average per massage rate that a therapist gets from one of these franchises is $20 per massage.
+The average per massage rate that a therapist gets from one of these franchises is $22 per massage.
 You might think, "wow what a great hourly rate!" but what you might not be considering is that massage is manual labor.
 This is not a 40 hour work week.
-No scheduled clients=minimum wage.
+No scheduled clients=minimum wage. or no salary at all.
 The average burn out rate for a massage therapist is now 3 years (possibly related to working more hours than a therapist's body can handle)